Far from Home (TV series)

-Far From Home is a 2022 young adult home series produced by Netflix also doubles as first Netflix Nigerian young adult TV series.
-The series written by Dami Elebe and produced by Inkblot productions premiered on Netflix on 16 December 2022.
+Far From Home is a drama television series and one of the first Nigerian series on Netflix.
+The series, written by Dami Elebe and produced by Inkblot productions premiered on Netflix on December 16, 2022.
 The five-part series stars Mike Afolarin, Richard Mofe-Damijo, Bimbo Akintola, Carol King, Adesua Etomi, Funke Akindele, Bolanle Ninalowo, Genoveva Umeh, Natse Jemide and a host of others.

 Synopsis

-‘Far From Home’ is the story of Ishaya, a charismatic teenager and talented artist from a poor family whose dreams are suddenly realized when he receives a prestigious scholarship to the country’s most exclusive school, catapulting him into the luxurious world of Nigeria’s elite.
-Meanwhile, a huge secret threatens his newfound status and, ultimately, the safety of his family.
+Far From Home tells the story of Ishaya Bello, a talented but poor teenager struggling to pursue his dream of becoming an artist.
+Luck shines on him when he stumbles on the rare opportunity to win a scholarship to the elite Wilmer Academy, although he is only interested in using the scholarship grant to fund his trip to London where he has been offered an apprenticeship with established artist Essien.

-Ishaya Bello (Mike Afolarin), is a talented but poor teenager struggling to pursue his dream of becoming an artist.
-Luck shines on him when he stumbles on the rare opportunity to win a scholarship to the elite Wilmer Academy, although he is only interested in using the scholarship grant to fund his trip to London where he has been offered an apprenticeship with established artist Essien (Deyemi Okanlawon).
-After his mother Patricia (Funke Akindele) spends his hard-earned savings on her ailing husband Ishaya Senior (Paul Adams) without their son's consent, thus putting paid to his ambition, Ishaya steals from the nightclub where he works as a waiter.
-To avoid being murdered by cartel boss Oga Rambo (Bolanle Ninalowo), he offers to peddle MDMA to the Wilmer students, although once again he is nearly killed for using Rambo's second-in-command Government's (Bucci Franklin) supply.
-While masquerading as a student, Ishaya's illicit manoeuvring leads to further chaos in Wilmer, at home, and within the cartel hierarchy.
-After his sister is kidnapped by Rambo's gang, they carry out a similar move with Ishaya's school friend, Frank (Emeka Nwagbaraocha), which leaves him traumatised.
+After his mother Patricia spends his hard-earned savings on her ailing husband, Ishaya Senior without their son's consent, thus putting paid to his ambition, Ishaya steals from the nightclub where he works as a waiter.
+To avoid being murdered by cartel boss Oga Rambo, he offers to peddle MDMA to the Wilmer students, although once again he is nearly killed for using Rambo's second-in-command Government's supply.
+While masquerading as a student, Ishaya's illicit maneuvering leads to further chaos in Wilmer, at home, and within the cartel hierarchy.
+After his sister is kidnapped by Rambo's gang, they carry out a similar move with Ishaya's school friend, Frank which leaves him traumatised.
 Rambo then attacks Wilmer Academy, which leads to more trouble for Ishaya and his family.